Canada’s inflation rate slowed to 5.2% in February. When will it return to normal?

 When inflation rises, bond prices fall, and vice versa.
 That’s why long-term bonds can be a tricky bet.
 A short-term bond, however, such as a one-year bond, can be a good place to park money during high inflation, until it’s clearer where inflation and interest rates are going.

-Guaranteed investment certificates (GICs) may appear like a good deal during times of high inflation.
-In 2022 and early 2023, for example, you could get GICs with rates around 5%, higher than the 1% or so offered in recent years.
-That may sound great, but when you consider that inflation has remained between 5% and 8% since January 2022, you may actually have a negative real rate of return.
+Guaranteed investment certificates (GICs) may appear to be a good deal during times of high inflation and high interest rates.
+As of mid-October 2024, you can still find GICs with rates of around 4%, higher than the 1% or so offered a few years ago.
+That’s good when inflation is sitting at around 2%.
+But when inflation is running higher—for example, the 5% to 8% we saw in 2022—you could have a negative real rate of return.
 Nevertheless, GICs are a reasonable alternative for low-risk investors who would otherwise leave their money in cash.

-Exchanged-traded funds (ETFs) are a basket of assets, usually stocks, bonds or a combination thereof.
+Exchange-traded funds (ETFs) are a basket of assets, usually stocks, bonds or a combination of the two.
 Canadian investors can choose from a wide range of ETFs, with varying levels of performance and risk.
-Broad-based market ETFs tend to be a conservative and easy choice for investors during all market cycles, as long as they are willing to hold for the long term.
+Broad-based market ETFs tend to be a conservative and easy choice for investors during all market cycles, if they are willing to hold for the long term.

 Share this article Share on Facebook Share on Twitter Share on Linkedin Share on Reddit Share on Email